 2 cups / 180 g graham cracker crumbs

 1 tsp. vanilla extract

 2. Begin to boil a large pot of water for the water bath.

 3. Mix together the crust ingredients.
 We like a lot of crust and like it to come up the sides of the cheesecake so we doubled the crust recipe

 5. Bake at 350 °C for approx 8 minutes, set aside to cool

-3 sticks of cream cheese, 8 oz each
+3 blocks of cream cheese, room temperature

 1 cup sugar